Karawkz/BotTalk/README.md

 # ChatBot Data from Prime.ai (Project Summary)

+...will clean up code / repo in the short term...kinda messy right now...

 What do people send to chatbots?
 What do they want?
 What kinds of people are they?
 Female / male, locale...

 ---